AndreaCossu/continual-pretraining-nlp-vision/README.md

 For iNaturalist, we provide the indices of the few patterns we removed because they did not match the default image format of the dataset.

 ## Reproducing experiments
-The folder `experiments` provides files showing the hyperparameter configurations used in our experiments.
+The folder `experiments/vision` provides files showing the hyperparameter configurations used in our experiments.
 You can reproduce results by running the main script of the experiment you want with the corresponding hyperparameters values.
+For NLP experiments hyperparameters are described in the README of the corresponding folder `experiments/nlp`.

 ## Jupyter notebook
 We provide a Jupyter notebook to replicate our exploratory analysis of the NLP environment, including the analysis on the number of